easeaico/pulse-go/docs/Methodology/NervousMethodology.md

 <i>@equationdef {8}</i>
 </center><br>

  Where MAP is the mean arterial pressure.
-In order to model these behaviors, the Brain Injury action will modify the resistors of the brain circuit, which is shown in Figure 4 below.
+In order to model these behaviors, the Brain Injury action will modify the resistors of the brain circuit, which is shown in @figureref {BrainCircuit} below.
 The brain circuit is a section of the @ref cardiovascular-features "cardiovascular circuit".

 @htmlonly
 <center>